Dazzlecube/Stories-Untold/content/posts/shareholdervalueexcuse.md

 The Japanese culture has historically been more concerned with *serving customers* than extracting profits.
 Not surprisingly, from a capitalist point of view many Japanese are considered highly non-efficient (as evidenced, e.g., by their comparatively lower valuations).

-As a Western colleague recounted during my time living there: "I showed to my [Japanese] client that they could extract more value by adapting their pricing strategy.
+As an occidental colleague recounted during my time living there: "I showed to my [Japanese] client that they could extract more value by adapting their pricing strategy.
 They answered that this would be unfair to their customers".
-You could see the incomprehension on my colleague's face when confronted with such an alien notion: Who in her right mind would choose not to extract additional profit from its customers?
+You could see the incomprehension on my colleague's face when confronted with such an alien notion: Who in their right mind would choose not to extract additional profit from its customers?

-Sadly, as Japan opens up to strategic consultancies some of their iconic companies launch restructuration programs, including layoffs, divestments, and other loss of employee benefits, as dictated by consultants looking to improve shareholder value (typical metrics include EPS or Earnings per Share, Enterprise Value, Return on Equity and the likes).[^1]
+Sadly, as Japan opens up to strategic consultancies some of their iconic companies are increasingly launching restructuration programs, including layoffs, divestments, and loss of employee benefits, as dictated by consultants looking to improve shareholder value (typical metrics include Earnings per Share, Enterprise Value, Return on Equity and the likes).[^1]

 There is even the deeper misconception that maximizing shareholder value is a fiduciary duty, even tough that is [*not* the case](https://www.nytimes.com/roomfordebate/2015/04/16/what-are-corporations-obligations-to-shareholders/corporations-dont-have-to-maximize-profits).